About

 Birthday + acknowledged as Royal

-In 2011, the society celebrated its 50th birthday, and as such acquired the title of “Royal Society”.
+In 2011, the Society celebrated its 50th anniversary, and obtained the title of “Royal Society”.

 And furthermore...

-Finally, there are several working groups active.
-The most active one focuses on the land and freshwater molluscs of Belgium.
-Further information about these working groups can be found on a separate page dedicated to them.
+Finally, there are a few active taskforces within the Society.
+The most active one studies land- and freshwater molluscs in Belgium.
+Further information about these task forces can be found on a separate page dedicated to them.